exposit/dw-playbooks/_posts/meromorphgames/2018-01-15-the-sorcerer.md

 source: Meromorph Games
 source-url: http://www.meromorphgames.com/

-excerpt: The Sorcerer is a class playbook for use with the Dungeon World roleplaying game.
-It is meant to complement the existing class playbooks, while providing an alternative for players who want to try a mage class that doesn&apos;t use spellbooks or learn magic by study.
+excerpt: ...meant to complement the existing class playbooks, while providing an alternative for players who want to try a mage class that doesn't use spellbooks or learn magic by study.

 categories:
 - magic-user